tisztamo/protosun/_posts/2015-06-06-static-methods-moving-objects.md

 ![](../../../assets/article_images/2015/flood.png)

-So we will also added some code to turn off the debug logs automatically after a second:
+So we have to add some code to turn off the debug logs automatically, e.g. after a second:

 ```javascript
 setInterval(function () {